rails/rails/guides/source/active_model_basics.md

 After reading this guide, you will know:

 * How to create a plain ruby object that behaves like an Active Record model.
+* Add callbacks and validations like Active Record to a plain ruby object.
+* Add serializers to a plain ruby object.
+* Integrate plain ruby object with the Rails internationalization (i18n) framework.

 --------------------------------------------------------------------------------